Hindu mythology is rich in its legacies and

 ancestors in much the same sense of gratitude and remembrance.

-While there are lots of people whose descendants remember and honour
+While there are lots of people whose descendants remember and

-and upholds the highest celestial standards.
+creatures and upholds the highest celestial standards.

 Funny though it may seem, the shraadh code of conduct provides for